4-Day Split Dumbbell Workout Routine for Muscle Gain w/ PDF

 If you’re looking for an easy-to-follow and effective dumbbell workout plan, you’ve come to the right place.

-This workout plan allows you to train each muscle group effectively and helps yield maximum results.
+This workout plan allows you to train each muscle group effectively and help you shape your body.

-I’ve also attached a PDF of this program so that you can download and keep it handy.
+I’ll also attach a free PDF of this program at the end.
+You can download it and use it offline.

 What is Split Workout Training?